huyminh2001/Art_Gallery/README.md

 Galleria is a globally recognized art gallery specializing in a diverse range of paintings.
 As part of its effort to enhance user experience and brand visibility, Galleria seeks a complete redesign of its website.
 This project will transform the website's look and feel to create a user-friendly and visually appealing platform, showcasing the gallery's paintings and categorizing them by painting style, surface, and color type.

+## Note
+This Project is build with Laravel framework, MySQL as database, and XAMPP as local server.

 ## Project Overview

 This project involves redesigning the Galleria website to provide a cohesive, professional, and user-centric experience for visitors.
 The new website will: